radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 The first two arguments to `momi.DemographyPlot()` are required, namely the model to plot, and the populations of the model to include.
 The next three arguments are optional, but useful:
 * `figsize` - Specify the output figure size as (width, height) in inches.
-* `major_yticks` - Tells the momi plotting routine to use the time demarcations we specified in thie `yticks` variable.
+* `major_yticks` - Tells the momi2 plotting routine to use the time demarcations we specified in thie `yticks` variable.
 * `linthreshy` - The time point at which to switch from linear to log-scale, backwards in time.
 This is really useful if you have many "interesting" events happening relatively recently, and you don't want them to get "smooshed" together by the depth of the older events.
 This will become clearer as we add migration events later in the tutorial.

 ![png](07_momi2_API_files/07_momi2_API_01_ToyModel.png)